Dealing with difficult dispatchers with a poor attitude is one of the hardest things for truck drivers to handle over the road. One of the

 How do you get good at it?

 Well you take on the personality that generates the response that I am talking about internally so that it is natural.
 So obviously this means working on how you respond over time.
-If we are not used to looking at and responding to circumstances in a way, we can't just feel 100% percent comfortable about doing it that way like a switch or do it perfectly like it's a script.
+If we are not used to looking at and responding to circumstances in a way, we can't just feel 100% percent comfortable about doing it that way the first time.
+It's not like flipping a switch.

-However, if you think generally about how you will respond in conflict before time, like you are doing now, you can still make a choice to respond in the best way consciously instead of responding in a different more destructive way by default.
+However, if you think generally about how you will respond in conflict before time, like you are doing now, you can make a choice now to respond in the best possible then, instead of reacting or responding mindless and perhaps in a more destructive way by default.

 Congratulations, you are on the way to better relationships, not just with your dispatcher but with you wife, girlfriend and others.
 For this mindset is useful for dealing with people, not just dispatchers.